OpenCL (GPGPU) on AMD (ATI) GPUs

 PAL = Platform Abstraction Library.
 The latest AMD driver package with PAL OpenCL inside is 20.40.
 Link to package is here.
-Newer drivers have ROCm-based OpenCL drivers for GCN5 and newer chips, and ORCA drivers for GCN4 and older ones.
+Newer drivers have ROCm-based OpenCL drivers for GCN5 and newer chips, and ORCA drivers for GCN1 - GCN4.
 Works with Leap 15.2 & 15.3 (kernel 5.3), and with Leap 15.4 (kernel 5.14.21) with manual install.

 AMD ROCm drivers for OpenCL – for AMD GCN 5 and RDNA 1–3.

 OpenCL 2.x support.
 For discrete video cards only (unofficial support for Ryzen APUs - GCN5 iGPU and newer).

 You can combine drivers.
 For instance, you can use 3D drivers from one source, and OpenCL - from another one.
 Drivers for AMD hardware consist from four parts: kernel driver (amdgpu for GCN 1 & newer), OpenGL drivers, Vulkan drivers, OpenCL drivers.
 For Vulkan and OpenCL drivers you can install more than one set of drivers, and activate needed one with editing icd files.